SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 ## Sprint Review[ScrumEvents,SprintReview]

 The purpose of the Sprint Review[ScrumEvents,SprintReview] is to inspect[ScrumPillars,Inspection] the outcome of the Sprint[ScumEvents,Sprint] and determine future adaptations[ScrumPillars,Adaptation].
-The Scrum Team[ScrumTeam,ScumEvents,SprintReview,Attendees] presents the results of their work to key stakeholders[ScumEvents,SprintReview,Attendees,Stakeholder] and progress toward the Product Goal[ScrumArtefact,ProductBacklog,Commitment,ProductGoal] is discussed.
+The Scrum Team[ScrumTeam,ScumEvents,SprintReview,Attendees] presents the results of their work to key stakeholders[ScumEvents,SprintReview,Attendees,Stakeholder] and progress toward the Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal] is discussed.

 During the event[ScrumEvents,SprintReview], the Scrum Team[ScrumTeam] and stakeholders[Stakeholder] review[ScrumEvents,SprintReview] what was accomplished[Forecast] in the Sprint[ScumEvents,Sprint] and what has changed[ScrumPillars,Adaptation] in their environment.
 Based on this information, attendees[ScumEvents,SprintReview,Attendees] collaborate on what to do next.
-The Product Backlog[ScrumArtefact,ProductBacklog] may also be adjusted[ScrumPillars,Adaptation] to meet new opportunities.
+The Product Backlog[ScrumArtifacts,ProductBacklog] may also be adjusted[ScrumPillars,Adaptation] to meet new opportunities.
 The Sprint Review[ScrumEvents,SprintReview] is a working session and the Scrum Team[ScrumTeam] should avoid limiting it to a presentation.

 The Sprint Review[ScrumEvents,SprintReview] is the second to last[ScrumEvents,order] event of the Sprint[ScumEvents,Sprint] and is timeboxed[Timebox] to a maximum of four hours[Timebox] for a one-month Sprint.